BREAKING NEWS – SAESI elects first female president

 Advertising of all vacant office bearer positions will happen soon, and we are planning a special Council Meeting to finalize the processes, we will eventually have an Annual General Meeting.

-Several members have asked questions regarding the financial status of the Institute.
-Below is a summary of our financial status.
 Take note that SAESI is a recognized Professional Body with SAQA and in accordance with SAQA Professional Body Policy and Criteria all financial statements have been reviewed.
 This process is actually a feather in our caps with SARS.

 2019/2020